Whether new or old, your crib should meet all current government safety standards:

 Children should be taken out of a crib by the time they are 35 inches tall.

-Though it is rare, some babies die without any known reason in their sleep.
+Though it is rare, some babies die in their sleep without any known reason.
 This is known as sudden infant death syndrome (SIDS).

 You can do many things to keep your baby safe during sleep and reduce the chance of a SIDS death.